okmechak/RiverSim/README.md

 ## 1. System setup
+##### This setup applies to Ubuntu, Mint and Windows Linux Subsyste, at least those are tested.
 As we discussed above product contains few external  dependencies: __Deal.II__ and __Boost__.
 To build system on computer

+#### Build environmet
+To build from source at every beginning you need tools like: _CMake_, _Make_, _GCC compiler_ etc. easiest way to install them all is:
+> sudo apt install build-esential

+also _Cmake_ with curses gui(Terminal gui) is very handy:
+> sudo app install cmake-curses-gui

+and call command is same as cmake, but:
+> ccmake <path-to-source>

 #### Deal.II setup: